 Now everything is a distributed system

-First and foremost this complicates development.
+This complicates development.
 Instead of one big system, where communication can be done within the process or via IPC at most - the new architecture brings all the drawbacks of a network: acknowledgments, unstable networks, timeouts, etc. So you have to have different recovery modes and deal with those failures as well.
-Everything will be very dynamic, adding or removing writers, readers and potentially even storage can happen anytime, there is no such thing as planned downtime.
+Everything will be dynamic, adding or removing writers, readers and potentially even storage can happen anytime, there is no such thing as planned downtime.

 In the best case you create a stateless system, that does not require any coordination.
 This is hard.
 It’s not impossible, but the amount of work is substantially higher.